tsnl/qy/qcl/interpretation/vm.md

 **TODO:** rely on **reflection** to dynamically maintain information about defined variables, their location in source code, and their type (so we can use the right arguments for, say, `lea` instructions)

+#### PHI instructions

+PHI instructions are borrowed from LLVM (which in turn borrows them from SSA theory).

+The result of a PHI branch is always stored in the `ra` or `fa0` register.
+Thus, each 'if' expression is like a function.

 ### Poking

 While functions can be loaded and executed, the VM may still need to be configured before executing code, or may need to be queried for state during debug or emission.

-This is achieved using the `poke` API, which involves manipulating bits of the VM state from outside the VM.
+This is achieved using the `poke` family of functions which allow manipulating the VM's state from outside the VM.

+### No bit-masking

+The VM does not support any bit-masking, allowing the user to load and store only 64-bit words.

+All bit-masking can be performed on the host CPU based on the data-type of the value at run-time.
+This is a hacky way of evaluating 64-bit arithmetic modulo some constant that is a power of 2, which is theoretically sound way of viewing integer overflow.